Oriery/advanced-throttle-debounce/README.md

 # advanced-throttle-debounce

-Converts a function into debounced or throttled one so that it is not called too often.
+NPM package which debounces/throttles a function so that it is not called too often.
+Supports many useful features.

 This library: